christian-matt/christian-matt.github.io/index.md

 ---
 layout: default
 title: Home
 description: Christian Matt is Professor and Co-director of the Institute of Information Systems at the University of Bern.
-As an expert for digital transformation and artificial intelligence
+As a researcher, consultant and expert for Digital Transformation, Digital Business and Responsible Artificial Intelligence he is fascinated by how digital technologies lead to new opportunities and paradigm shifts for firms, public organisations, society, and individuals.
 ---

 Index Page